Summer break is here!

 I want to let you know that even if last year was a downright disaster, and whether your kids go to public school or you homeschool, there is HOPE.
 Lots of hope!
-We’ve had multiple bad years of homeschooling over the years (difficult babies, selling our house and moving, etc.) and my oldest son is headed to college this fall with scholarships!
+We’ve had multiple bad years of homeschooling over the years and my oldest two sons have had no trouble getting into college with scholarships!
 One bad year or even two is not going to permanently ruin anyone’s education.

 Also, the skills your child wasn’t able to master last year (for whatever reason) will now be EASIER because your child is older.
 If your child failed to grasp addition with carrying last year, you can teach it to her in far less time this year.

-So, I want to show you an easy way that any parent can make significant educational progress with their child at home in only 10 minutes a day.
+So, I want to show you an easy way that you can make significant educational progress with your child at home in only 10 minutes a day.

 I was first introduced to this concept when our family tried Classical Conversations in the fall of 2019.
 Attending the community days did not ultimately work out for us because of our complex schedule, but I was amazed at how much we learned through the memory work.
 If you’re not familiar with Classical Conversations, it’s a classical homeschooling method that relies on memorization during the elementary years (like all classical education).
 Each week, we were memorizing math facts, grammar, history facts, timeline dates, and more.
 It was amazing how much the kids could memorize with just a small amount of work each day.
 And it was amazing how much the content they memorized enriched their lives.
 They started noticing references to the people and places we had memorized in history and asked questions about them.
 Their knowledge of geography exploded by studying the weekly map assignments just a few days a week.